angusfretwell/craftsman/README.md

 ## Known Issues

-* Upon initial deployment to the Dokku server, the website will sometimes return a 502 or 504 error.
-This is usually fixed by making a commit and running `gulp deploy`.
 * Rerunning `gulp deploy-init` will fail, since a Dokku remote has already been created.
 Running `git remote remove dokku` will resolve this.
 * `gulp deploy` will sometimes fail if a newer commit has been deployed but not pushed to the repository.
 You can override this by running `git push origin dokku --force`.